MicrosoftDocs/architecture-center/docs/framework/devops/alerting.md

 Operators might receive alert information by using many delivery channels such as email, a pager device, or an SMS text message.
 An alert might also include an indication of how critical a situation is.
 Many alerting systems support subscriber groups, and all operators who are members of the same group can receive the same set of alerts.

 An alerting system should be customizable, and the appropriate values from the underlying instrumentation data can be provided as parameters.
-This approach enables an operator to filter data and focus on those thresholds or combinations of values that are of interest.
+This approach enables an operator to filter data and focus on those thresholds or combinations of interest values.
 Note that in some cases, the raw instrumentation data can be provided to the alerting system.
 In other situations, it might be more appropriate to supply aggregated data.
 (For example, an alert can be triggered if the CPU utilization for a node has exceeded 90 percent over the past 10 minutes).
 The details provided to the alerting system should also include any appropriate summary and context information.
 This data can help reduce the possibility that false-positive events will trip an alert.

 ## Alert rules and actions